 - On iOS, use a new device, or create a new Apple ID and reset everything.

-Switch from Wi-Fi to mobile data or a residential VPN – avoid free VPNs, as they are often detected and blocked on Feeld.
+Install and sign up on Feeld using a new Wi-Fi, mobile data, or a residential VPN.
+Avoid free VPNs because they are often detected and blocked on Feeld.

-3. Avoid Old Feeld Profile Content and Behavior
+3. Avoid Your Old Profile Content and Behavior

-Don’t re-upload photos used on the banned account or reuse bio phrases, hashtags, and promo links.
+Don’t re-upload photos you used on your old Feeld account.
+Don’t reuse bio phrases, hashtags, and promo links either.

-Skip tags like “sex work”, “OnlyFans”, “findom”, or payment apps.
-If you're poly or partnered, use Feeld’s native pairing system.
+Avoid tags like “sex work”, “OnlyFans”, “findom”, or mentions of payment apps.
+If you’re poly or partnered, use Feeld’s native pairing system.

-Let your account sit after creation.
-Fill out details slowly, and engage like a new user, not someone trying to rebuild a following.
+Let your account sit after creating it.
+Fill out your profile details slowly and engage like a new user, not someone trying to rebuild a following.

-If you delete your profile, Feeld may retain the data for up to 90 days, or longer, depending on GDPR/CCPA region compliance.
+If you delete your profile, Feeld may retain the data for up to 90 days, or longer, depending on GDPR/CCPA regional compliance.

-Feeld’s moderation relies heavily on reports and automations, and sometimes, users see the “We can’t create this account” error.
+Feeld’s moderation relies on reports and automated systems, and sometimes, users see the “We can’t create this account” error.
 This is usually caused by recycling banned info.

-Rejected appeals won’t be revisited unless new evidence or major profile changes are shown, and there’s no public appeal escalation system.
+Feeld doesn’t revisit rejected appeals unless new evidence or major profile changes are shown, and there’s no public appeal escalation system.

-- The subscription is recent (within 48 hours to a week)
+- The subscription is recent (within 48 hours to one week)

 - The user explains that the ban was unexpected or unfair

-*Mention this during your first interaction with Feeld to avoid delays.
+*Mention this during your first appeal with Feeld to avoid delays.

 FAQs: Feeld Bans